9 Wild Ways to Love Winter in Colorado

 Hut trips exemplify the true essence of Colorado high-country winter, and more than 160 huts and yurts (permanent circular tents) are available throughout the state for multi-day cross-country skiing or snowshoeing adventures.
 The structures are typically equipped with multiple beds and many essentials, including wood stoves, firewood, kitchenware and, most importantly, outhouses or bathrooms.

-The Grand Huts Association plans to establish nine huts in Grand County, and recently opened its Broome Hut, offering incredible snowy panoramas from the summit of 11,350-foot Berthoud Pass.
+The Grand Huts Association plans to establish a hut system in Grand County, and opened its Broome Hut, offering incredible snowy panoramas from the summit of 11,350-foot Berthoud Pass.
 Situated along the Continental Divide near Lake City at over 12,000 feet, the Hinsdale Haute Route is the highest hut system in Colorado.
-The route’s Wilson Yurt is near a trailhead and a groomed multi-use trail off Hwy 149 — making it ideal for beginner hut hoppers.
+The route’s Wilson Yurt is near a trailhead and a groomed multi-use trail off Hwy.
+149 — making it ideal for beginner hut hoppers.

 6. Ice Fishing